spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that the product configuration item quantity counter plugins work correctly:
+Make sure that the product configuration item quantity counter plugins work correctly:
 1. Configure a configurable product.
 2. Add the product to the cart.
-3. Ensure that the product has been successfully added to the cart.
+3. Make sure that the product has been successfully added to the cart.

 {% endinfo_block %}